 Formatting Lots of Tables

-Written by Allen Wyatt (last updated December 13, 2021)
+Written by Allen Wyatt (last updated April 6, 2024)

-This tip applies to Word 2007, 2010, 2013, and 2016
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 There are ways you can lighten your table-formatting burdens, however.
 All you need to do is use the following features of Word.

 • Styles.
 You can define styles for the way information should appear within your tables.
 Once you actually insert the information into the table, you can then apply a style to the data, thereby automatically setting font, indent, spacing, and alignment information.
-Word even allows you to create table styles that define the general appearance of your tables.
+Word even allows you to create your own custom table styles that define the general appearance of your tables.

 • Macros.
 As you format a table to appear the way you want it, simply record a macro that you can later replay.
 Provided you are acting upon entire tables, columns, or rows, you can easily use the macro to speed subsequent formatting tasks.
 The macro can even be assigned to the Quick Access Toolbar or a shortcut key to make formatting your tables even easier.